Arecibo, Puerto Rico: Landmarks and places of interest

 The City Hall, built in 1866, served as jail to revolutionaries of El Grito de Lares in 1868.
 In the 1918 earthquake, the frontal section of the building was destroyed.
 When repairs were made, a tower and clock were added to the building.
 In 1978, the building was restored to its original form.

 The City Hall of Arecibo is typical of these regional seats of government.
 It is relatively modest in size, of stuccoed masonry, with an academically correct composition, having a pedimented center pavilion which projects slightly.
 The lower story is rusticated, with arched openings; the three doorways in the center giving the effect of a loggia.
 The upper windows all have segmental pediments and balconies; the central trio share one long balcony.
 Architectural detailing is modest, but the building is graceful and charming.

 In 1898 the Spaniards built the Punta Los Morrillos Lighthouse.
 It was automated in 1964 and is still in use.
 A small park, Arecibo Lighthouse and Historical Park, has been established around it.

-The Arecibo Observatory was the home of Arecibo telescope, once the largest single-aperture radio telescope ever constructed and one of the world's most powerful radar-radio telescopes.
+The Arecibo Observatory was the home of Arecibo Telescope, once the largest single-aperture radio telescope ever constructed and one of the world's most powerful radar-radio telescopes.
 The observatory's purpose was to support scientific studies.
 It attracted several Hollywood directors who have filmed there; most recently GoldenEye and Contact.
 The radio telescope was used in 1974 to send the Arecibo message to space.
-The telescope collapsed in 2020.
+The already damaged telescope totally collapsed in 2020.

 Casa Ulanga was originally a residence built by Spanish immigrant Francisco Ulanga, and has served multiple uses over the years.
 It was used as a bank, store, city hall of Arecibo, hospital, jail, tribunal, and is now operated as the Arecibo Cultural Center.